 |he Spanish Cape Mystery US (1935)

-The only book with a geographical title to be sold to Hollywood.
+The only book with a geographical title to make it to the box-office in Hollywood.
 Ellery Queen, the scholarly amateur detective, was introduced to the screen in this low-budget mystery.
 Donald Cook plays Ellery Queen in a low-key, poker-faced fashion, which may not be terribly exciting but is actually closer to the original concept than most of the movie Queens.
 This first Ellery Queen movie finds master sleuth investigating murder at seaside resort and falling in love with primary suspect (Twelvetrees).
 Hokey denouement mars otherwise enjoyable whodunit.
 It offered perhaps the most effective location photography of any B-thriller during the 30s.

 It all begins when Ellery and his friend Judge Macklin, enter a lavish beach house and find pretty Stella Godfrey tied to a chair.
 More infuriated than frightened, Stella tells Ellery what the audience has already seen: while returning home with her stepfather the previous evening, Stella was waylaid by a mysterious gunman, who then knocked out her stepfather and carried him off into the night.